Penenden Heath, ca 1908

 October 4th, 1624 brought a storm described as “a terrible gale, the like of which has never been seen” – which was really saying something among a nation of seafarers.
 About 120 vessels had taken shelter in the Downs, normally a safe haven.
 Ships were torn from their anchorages and tossed around like toys, crashing into each other with calamitous effect, and no hope of rescue.
-One warship, the ‘Antelope’, had its anchor cables severed by a merchant ship, the ‘Dolphin’, and was blown onto the Goodwin Sands.
+One warship, the Antelope, had its anchor cables severed by a merchant ship, the Dolphin, and was blown onto the Goodwin Sands.
 Despite losing her rudder and all her masts, she was finally brought to dock at Deptford, but only after the crew watched in horror as the Dolphin went down alongside with all hands.
 A French warship exploded with the loss of 200 lives, while Admiral Hendriksz’ Dutch flagship foundered.
-It was perhaps a portent: those two nations, which would both be at war with England that century, had just formed an alliance.
+It was perhaps a portent: those two nations had just formed an alliance, and would both be at war with England that century.

 The Battle of the Downs (1639)